Midwestern University - Downers Grove

 Qualifying Event Enrollment

-If you waived SHIP, you cannot voluntarily enroll later.
+If you waived SHIP, you cannot voluntarily enroll later unless you have a qualifying life event.
 However, if you lose your other health coverage, you may qualify for special enrollment rights to enroll in SHIP.
+The most common reason is turning 26 and aging off of a parental plan.
 You must submit a qualifying event enrollment form within 30 days of losing coverage.
 Select the qualifying life event enrollment form for more information.

 Mid-Year Termination